 Meditation stops the intentionality, and directs the mind into its source, namely consciousness itself, which is one and the same as reality and wholeness.
 You could also say that meditation changes the consciousness from being one-directional to being bidirectional.
 Bidirectional consciousness means that the consciousness both is directed towards its form and its content.
 It is being open to the form of consciousness, aware of both magnetic poles in the field of subject-object experience.
 I have also called this the wholeness of the observer and the observed.

-You can actually make a fascinating comparison between Kant and the Tibetan Dzogchen master Longchenpa, because where Kant´s philosophy stops with the transcendental apperception, Longchenpa´s philosophy begins.
+In his book Bevidsthedens Flydende Lys [The Flowing Light of Consciousness, 2008] the Danish philosopher and spiritual teacher Jes Bertelsen says, then you actually can make a fascinating comparison between Kant and the Tibetan Dzogchen master Longchenpa, because where Kant´s philosophy stops with the transcendental apperception, Longchenpa´s philosophy begins.
 Where Kant´s philosophy goes in the direction of the content of consciousness, and describes the categories of experience, Longchenpa´s philosophy goes in the direction of the form of consciousness, and describes the categories of enlightenment.
 Kant doesn´t mention the enlightened state.
 Longchenpa doesn´t mention the content of consciousness.
 Tibetan Buddhism in fact has a name for Kant´s transcendental apperception; it is called Rigpa, the knowing of the original wakefulness that is personal experience.
 So Kant and Longchenpa have the same starting point: the transcendental apperception, but go in two different directions.
 Together they could form the complete philosophy of the bidirectional consciousness: a mandala of the cosmos.

 As in the creation Kant moves towards the manifestation of the world, and he analyses the categories of experiencing this world.
 Kant suggested, that space and time were forms of experience, not outer objective relations in themselves, but fundamental common human structures.
 In The Inner Reaches of Outer Space, Joseph Campbell says in Chapter 1 Cosmology and the Mythic Imagination: